andy3766/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that prints the absolute path name of the current working directory
+ script that prints the absolute path name of th

+e current working directory